 But it’s not actually the air conditioning system itself, or even its cooling capabilities.

-The issue in question is the refrigerant this equipment have to produce the comfort we enjoy.
+The issue in question is the refrigerant this equipment has to produce the comfort we enjoy.

 Installed after 2010

 If your system was installed after January 1, 2010, it in all likelihood runs on R410a.
 And there’s an extended amount of time for you to get ready for the phaseout.
 So, it’s not a thing you should be concerned about right away.

 Approaches and timetables have been fixed for commercial cooling units.
 But the beginning of the phaseout for residential cooling systems hasn’t yet been scheduled.
 However, the phaseout could start around 2024 and take 10 years to end.